twolfson/if-i-were-to-build-a-startup-web-app/docs/explorations.md

     - This is also a normal behavior on many implementations (e.g. common SSO service, or third party ones like Auth0)
 - Cookies similarly are the sanest path, vs JWT -- especially since that's stored in a cookie as well
 - Same or separate domains with cookies are comparable, though same domain is nicer due to no CORS frustrations + stricter `SameSite` policy

+TODO: Move security discussion to its own file (maybe even its own release)